REMEMBER THESE IMPORTANT PLANTING TIPS – REGULARLY FEED, WEED, PRUNE AND WATER YOUR PLANTS .

 Any changes to a plant should be noted – eg yellowing of the leaves can mean too much watering or too little.
 Over-watering can cause the roots to rot and not allowing oxygen to the root system can suffocate the roots.
 If you have concerns about a plant it is very important to check the soil below the plant – it is not only the top of the soil but about 20-30cm (8-12 inches) below the surface.
 Form a ball of this soil in your hand – the soil should compact and be fairly moist.
 If it is slimy (overwatered) if it crumbles away (insufficient water).
 Bear in mind that some yellowing of leaves may occur when lots of new foliage is coming through in early spring eg Evergreen Magnolias – Magnolia Grandiflora and Photinia Red Robin lose a lot of leaves, which change colour and drop off when the weather warms up significantly in late spring/early summer just before putting on new foliage.
 Browning on the tips of bamboo leaves is fairly common in hot weather conditions or very windy conditions.
 These leaves on the bamboo can be removed or wait until the new shoots appear in late Spring and give a good liquid feed when watering.

-Bamboo need lots of water (see our blog on Bamboo Plants).
+Planting Tips For Bamboo – they need lots of water (see our blog on Bamboo Plants).

 Generally plants which are healthy ie fed and watered regularly will not be attacked by garden pests or disease.
 Once a plant starts to deteriorate it will be more vulnerable to garden insects or disease such as airborne fungus like black spot.
 The best option is to give a good liquid feed just as the new leaves are coming through and then dispose of the old leaves which are diseased or covered in pests (DO NOT put these on your compost heap).
 Large Garden Centres and DIY stores have many treatments for garden pests if necessary.